g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 ```
 And, we can see that only one interface are used to forward the traffic for these prefixes.

-To do the load-balance, we need to make a policy and apply this in the forwarding-table.
+To truly achieve per-flow load balancing in the data plane, we must create a forwarding-table export policy:
 ```
 set policy-options policy-statement load-balance then load-balance per-flow set routing-options forwarding-table export load-balance
 ```
-With this, all the traffic will be load-balance in per-flow mode.
-Now, we can check the results:
+Now, let's verify the results in the FIB.
+Notice the ulst (Unicast List) type, indicating multiple next-hops:
 ```
 root@R5> show route forwarding-table destination 201.5.0.0/24
 Routing table: default.inet